lolupo/policies/README.md

 - **Database:** PostgreSQL
 - **Migrations:** Flyway

-## Generation

-The SPA was generated using **GitHub Copilot** in agent mode, following strict software engineering and architectural rules.

 ## Features

-- CRUD operations for insurance policies
+- CRUD operations for insurance policies using RESTful APIs
-- Policy status management
-- Database migration scripts (Flyway)
-- Clean separation of domain, application, and infrastructure layers
-- Clean Architecture validated by ArchUnit test
-- Integration and unit tests
 - Modern UI for insurance policies management (SPA)

-- Routing, pagination, creation, edition, and detail views in the SPA
+The SPA was generated using **GitHub Copilot** in agent mode, following strict software engineering and architectural rules.

 HATEOAS could have been implemented to enrich responses with hypermedia links, but this was not considered very relevant for this project due to the simplicity of the use cases and the limited added value.

-## Deployment

 ### Prerequisites

 - Java 21
 - Maven
 - Docker
-- PostgreSQL
 - React (for the frontend SPA)

-### Technical Stack
+## Technical Stack

 - **Spring Boot:** Robust framework for building production-ready Java applications.
 - **PostgreSQL:** Reliable and scalable relational database for policy data.